ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/integrated-charts-time-series/index.md

 ## Next Up

-Continue to the next section to learn about: [Third-Party Charting](../third-party-charting/).
+Continue to the next section to learn about: [Chart Events](../integrated-charts-events/).